 It’s that time of year where our sons and daughters flock outdoors and participate in a variety of activities which often involve water of some kind so it is important to learn about Dry Drowning – What a Parent Needs to Know.” width=”700″ height=”444″>

 If you have had to rescue a child from the water, experts advise seeking medical attention or at least calling the pediatrician for advice.

 Unfortunately, not every child will have an obvious accident.

 Due to the fact that we might not have witnessed our children swallowing a little water, it is vital that we know the following signs of Dry Drowning – What a Parent Needs to Know:

 What to Do if You Suspect Dry Drowning

-Even though dry drowning is rare, any time we feel concerned or think there is a possibility that a child is experiencing dry drowning, seek medical advice right away.
+Dry drowning is rare, when you think a child is experiencing dry drowning, seek medical advice right away.

 Often, they will recommend visiting a physician, heading to the ER, or finding a local urgent care center.

-However, if a child is experiencing difficulty breathing and really struggling, don’t hesitate to call 911 or find the nearest emergency room.
+Caution, if a child is experiencing difficulty breathing and really struggling, IMMEDIATELY call 911 or find the nearest emergency room.

 Their ultimate goal will be to increase blood flow to the lungs and get the child breathing well on their own again.